 Adam R. MacDonald

 Shawn M Adrian

-Jennifer Black, after graduating with an MA in Public History in 2006, earned her PhD at the University of Southern California in History in 2013.
-During summer 2013 she was a history consultant for the American Society of Mechanical Engineers on a catalog of their top 100 "landmarks" in mechanical engineering.
+During summer 2013 Dr. Black was a history consultant for the American Society of Mechanical Engineers on a catalog of their top 100 "landmarks" in mechanical engineering.
 Jennifer accepted a tenure track position effective Fall 2014 at Misericordia University in Pennsylvania.

 Dr. Fraire is Vice President for Student Affairs and Enrollment at Washington State University.

-Dr. Smith accepted a tenure-track Assistant Professor of History position at Georgia Tech.
-He is thrilled to have the incredible opportunity.
-Georgia Tech is starting an interdisciplinary program in sports studies and he will be one of the core faculty members helping build the program.
-Johnny is looking forward to being at Georgia Tech for a long time.
+Dr. Smith specializes in the history of American sports, U.S. social and cultural history, and African American history.
+He is Assistant Professor of History at Georgia Tech.
+Georgia Tech is starting an interdisciplinary program in sports studies and he is one of the core faculty members helping build the program.

 Sheila E. Clark